adoptium/infrastructure/FAQ.md

 following:

 1. The host needs to have an active RHEL subscription
-2. The RHEL7 devkit (which cannot be made public) to be available in a tar file under /usr/local on the host as per the name in the Dockerfile
+2. The RHEL7 devkit (which cannot be made public) is to be available in a tar file under `/usr/local` on the host as per the name in the Dockerfile.
 </details>

 When a change lands into master, the relevant dockerfiles are built using